Oxycodone and Alcohol

 • Integrated care: Effective treatment for co-occurring alcohol and oxycodone abuse involves an integrated approach that addresses both substance use disorders at the same time.
 This may include behavioral therapies, medication-assisted treatment, support groups, and holistic interventions aimed at promoting overall well-being.

 • Supportive environment: Creating a supportive environment that fosters healing and recovery is essential for addicts struggling with co-occurring alcohol and oxycodone abuse.
-Peer support, family involvement, and access to community resources can play a crucial role in staying sober long term.
+Peer support, family involvement, and access to community resources can play a crucial role in staying sober long-term.

 At Avenues Recovery Center, we understand the complexities of addiction, including the challenges posed by co-occurring disorders such as alcohol and oxycodone abuse.
 Our expert team is committed to providing personalized treatment approaches that address the unique needs of each individual, fostering healing and enabling lasting recovery.
 If you or a loved one is struggling with alcohol and oxycodone abuse, or any other substance use disorder, we encourage you to take the first step towards recovery by reaching out to Avenues Recovery Center.
-Together, we can navigate this journey towards healing, growth, and transformation.
+Together, we can navigate this journey toward healing, growth, and transformation.

 Check your insurance